Tourism Relief Fund – Application guide

 - Incorporation documents, and/or Partnership Agreement, Letters Patent or other relevant documentation.

-Applications submitted without these documents will be considered incomplete and will delay the assessment of your project’s merit.
+Applications submitted without these documents may be considered incomplete and will delay the assessment of your project’s merit.

 - For more information on financial statements and key terms, please review the Annex.